Tuition fees and financial support – if you are from the non-UK EU, EEA or Switzerland, or are the child of a Turkish worker in the UK

 Brexit is not set to have any immediate impact on funding for EU students attending university in the UK.
-England, Northern Ireland and Wales have all confirmed that EU students starting a degree in 2019 will be eligible for financial support for the duration of their course, on the same basis as they are currently.
-In Scotland, this has been confirmed as being extended for EU students starting a course in 2020.
+Each of the UK's nations have now confirmed that EU students starting a degree in 2020 will be eligible for financial support for the duration of their course, on the same basis as they are currently.

 If you are going to university in England, Wales or Northern Ireland